Buddy Biancalana, former MLB player, presents...

 Jake Petricka, Milwaukee Brewers

-In all using the program has helped me pitch at my highest ability more frequently than ever before.
+In all using the training has helped me pitch at my highest ability more frequently than ever before.
 I used to find the "zone" every now and then and would dominate on those days.
 Now I feel every time I go out on the mound I am in control.
 I feel more at the top of my game than ever before.

 Dr. Stacy Fuchino